 This study aims to prove the negative impact of native language on students' English writing process.
-The lexical and syntactic structures of every language differs from one another and direct translation of words and sentences causes errors.
+The lexical and syntactic structures of every language differ from one another and direct translation of words and sentences cause errors.
 The distinctiveness of cultural background and the discourse are two other effective factors that induce mother tongue interference.
 This paper concisely examines the negative effect of native language over high school students' English writing skills.
 It reviews the language barrier occurring when a non-native composes in English.
 The nature of EFL students' attempts to produce an English text with direct translation from their native language and thus committing errors is also discussed.
-On the basis of using quantitative and qualitative research methods, a survey was conducted in the high school of "Mehmet Akif" Girls' College.
-A total of 100 students participated and only 40 students took part in the second session of the survey where they had to write an English text.
+On the basis of using quantitative and qualitative research methods, a survey with 100 questionnaires was conducted in the high school of "Mehmet Akif Girls."
+40 students participated to the second part of the survey where they had to write an English text.
 The results of this analysis disclose the negative affect of native language on EFL students' English writings.
 The other important conclusion is that most of the English language learners transfer ideas, words, and sentences from their mother tongue to English; thus, unconsciously committing errors during the process of writing in English.

-Keywords: Native language, interference, English learners, English writing skills
+Key words: Native language, interference, English learners, English writing skills